 - Being a team player

-If you have answered ‘yes’ to three questions, then you may be a suitable candidate for a board appointment and we encourage you to register your interest here.
+If you have answered ‘yes’ to three questions, then you may be a suitable candidate for a board appointment and we encourage you to fill in the nominations application form.

 How we nominate to Boards

 When the Ministry is invited to nominate people for a particular board, we search our database to match the requirements of the position with the skills and experiences of people registered with us and forward the details of appropriate candidates to the agency or organisation concerned.

 We receive a request from an appointing agency and/or Minister, such as the Minister for Pacific Peoples.

 The request sets out the skills and knowledge required and what the position will involve.

 We search the database to identify Pacific people who fit the criteria specified by the appointing body.

 3. Contact nominees